INFORMATION FOR BUILDING PROFESSIONALS

 At Salado, every project and every estimate is value-engineered to ensure that design standards are met and materials integrity is assured.
 Often minimal changes to the original specification can equate to decreased labor, material and shipping charges, resulting in significant savings.

-At Salado, we orchestrate the process so that you receive the materials you need, as specified, and delivered when and how you need them.
+We orchestrate the entire process so that you receive prompt estimates, the materials you need, with delivery when and how you need the stone.
 And our superior quality control will contribute to finishing your project on time, on budget, as imagined.

 - We begin with your drawings and/or a discussion of your vision for the project.

 - We will review your specifications with you, and make suggestions on ways to value engineer the project to help you realize efficiencies relating to cost, lead times, transportation, and jobsite management.

 - Throughout the process, from initial discussions through final delivery, we will work collaboratively with you, your clients and installers so we have a thorough understanding of the major targets for completion.
 Our goal is to always contribute to the success of the project.

 - You'll have access to a variety of resources to help you narrow down your choices for stone for your project, from our product selector on this website to our print catalog, state-of-the-art digital product scans in several formats for your library, and images of completed projects.

 - Based on your choices, we’ll send you physical samples and provide any additional consultation you need to make your final selection.

 - With purchase order in hand, we move on to quarrying and fabrication.